Rangi42/polishedcrystal/README.md

    * Removed Brick Piece
    * New default player names
    * Goldenrod Game Corner offers Clefairy as a prize
+   * Get a Silver Trophy when you beat the Elite 4 and a Gold Trophy when you rematch them
    * Prof. Oak asks for the player's gender and name together
    * Color-coded starter Poké Balls
    * Change Game Corner prizes (Goldenrod sells Clefary for 800 coins)